Genivia/ugrep/README.md

            -s, --no-messages
-                  Silent  mode: nonexistent and unreadable files are ignored, i.e. their error messages are suppressed.
+                  Silent  mode: nonexistent and unreadable files are ignored, i.e. their error messages and warnings are suppressed.

            --save-config[=FILE]
                   Save configuration FILE.
 By default `.ugrep' is saved.
 If FILE